Qatar to aid Turkey, lira rallies, U.S. rejects lifting tariffs

 While the Brunson dispute appeared far from being resolved, Turkish President Tayyip Erdogan got a shot in the arm from Qatar’s Emir, who approved a package of economic projects, investments and deposits after the two met in Ankara.

-The Qatari money will be channeled into banks and financial markets, a Turkish government source told Reuters.
+The Qatari money will be channelled into banks and financial markets, a Turkish government source told Reuters.

 The move by Turkey’s Gulf ally offered further support to a lira rally after the Turkish central bank tightened liquidity and curbed selling of the currency.